Providence RI: Beehive of Creativity

 TOUR: Providence Ghost Tours

-Beginning at the Roger Williams Statue in Prospect Terrace Park (offering spectacular city overviews at sunset), you’ll hear about the fate of Williams remains, and learn about the four categories of ghosts (FYI – Orbs, Apparitions, Poltergeists, and Specters).
+Beginning at the Roger Williams Statue in Prospect Terrace Park (offering spectacular city overviews at sunset), you’ll hear about the fate of William’s remains and learn about the four categories of ghosts (FYI – Orbs, Apparitions, Poltergeists, and Specters).

-From there your guide weaves tales of dorm room hauntings, unexplained deaths and sightings with Providence history.
+From there, your guide weaves tales of dorm room hauntings, unexplained deaths, and sightings with Providence history.

 Statue of Roger Williams overlooking city of Providence, RI

-VISIT: Roger Williams Visitor Center
+VISIT: Roger Williams National Memorial

-Roger Williams – born in London in 1603, and trained in the ministry – fled to Boston where he encouraged separation from the National Church.
+Roger Williams – born in London in 1603 and trained in the ministry – fled to Boston, where he encouraged separation from the National Church.

 Cast out of Puritan Massachusetts for his beliefs (Williams founded The First Baptist Church in 1638), he was assisted by Native American tribes in the wilds of what is now Rhode Island, and established a settlement at the head of the Narragansett he called “Providence.”